desertplant/moon-phase-background/README.md

 I made mine excecutable from anywhere and added a cron job to automatically update the background every 12 hours.
 (If you don't know how to do that, google it it's easy.

 # Configuration:
-There is an option to get a higher resolution image(8192x5641, default is 5641x3650), it is commented in the code if you want to turn it on.
+ - Resolution: There is an option to get a higher resolution image(8192x5641, default is 5641x3650), it is commented in the code if you want to turn it on.
 You just have to set isbig=true.
+You can also set an even lower resoltion but you're going to half to do the work yourself.
+It's possible though and fairly easy.

-If your display size is different from mine you might have to play around with some settings, (like the text field position).
+- If your display size is different from mine you might have to play around with some settings, (like the text field position).

-You can customize anything you want, including the background image, the text, anything!
-I have added comments to make the code easy to understand
+- You can customize anything you want, including the background image, the text, anything!
+I have added comments to make the code easy to understand.
 It is very short and simple.